This 4,000-Mile Trail Will Let People Bike from Coast to Coast on One Seamless Path

-Instead of opting for a classic summer road trip, you’ll soon be able to try out something a little more challenging — like biking across the mainland United States.
+Instead of opting for a classic summer road trip, you’ll soon be able to try out something a little more challenging — like biking across the continental United States.

 And soon it’s going to be easier than ever.
 According to Lonely Planet, the Rails-to-Trails Conservancy (RTC) has announced a cross-country, multi-use trail that will run across 12 states and Washington D.C., known as The Great American Rail Trail.